-- All key construction and operating permits received for the large 70,000 tons/day Integrated Project; - Completion of acquisition of Federal Government lands places the entire project development on private lands owned or controlled by Nevada Copper; - James Askew joins Board of Directors; - Red Kite Loan amended to extend loan drawdown, loan maturity and other key dates, and accrue interest payments until March 2017. - Other highlights 2015 to date include: - Completion of the East shaft to the 1,900 foot production level; - Completion of 640 feet of lateral development on the 1,900 foot level including three drill stations; - o Installation of shaft dewatering stations and other underground infrastructure; - Completion of a new Feasibility Study that contemplates a 70,000 tons per day concentrator with dual sources of mill feed from open pit and underground; - Successful drilling programs in the North and South open pit deposits and the East underground deposit totalling 14,100 meters.
+- All key construction and operating permits received for the large 70,000 tons/day Integrated Project; - Completion of acquisition of Federal Government lands places the entire project development on private lands owned or controlled by Nevada Copper; - Evgenij Iorich, Stephen Gill, and James Askew join the Board of Directors; - Red Kite Loan amended to extend loan drawdown, loan maturity and other key dates, and accrue interest payments until March 2017; - Other highlights of 2015 include: - o Completion of the East shaft to the 1,900 foot production level; - Completion of 640 feet of lateral development on the 1,900 foot level including three drill stations; - o Installation of shaft dewatering stations and other underground infrastructure; - o Completion of a new Feasibility Study that contemplates a 70,000 tons per day concentrator with dual sources of mill feed from open pit and underground; - Successful drilling programs in the North and South open pit deposits and the East underground deposit totalling 14,100 meters. - On February 10, 2016, the Corporation announced the filing of a preliminary prospectus and a best efforts offering of shares for minimum net proceeds of US\$15 million ("the Offering").
+The Offering will be conducted on a "best efforts" basis pursuant to an agency agreement to be entered into between the Corporation and a syndicate of agents co-led by GMP Securities L.P. and Dundee Securities Ltd.